-Shawn got an AWS job without a CS degree.
+Shawn got a developer job aged 30 at AWS without a CS degree.
 He picked up coding with Free Code Camp and then followed that up with a coding bootcamp.
 He is the author of the Coding Career Handbook - a guide for pursuing a job in web development.
 Read on to get his top tips for getting a job in tech without a CS degree!

 Hey, so can you introduce yourself?